nwops/puppet-retrospec/README.md

 ```

-Once one of the options is set, retrospec will copy over all the templates from the gem location to the default
+Once one of the options is set, retrospec will copy over all the templates from the default gem location to the default
-or specified override templates path.
+or specified templates path.
 If you have already created the erb file in the templates location, then puppet-retrospec will not overwrite the file.
 You can set multiple template paths if you use them for different projects so just be sure the set the correct
 template option when running retrospec.

-Setting the `--enable-user-templates` option will tell retrospec to use the default user template location.
+Setting the `--enable-user-templates` option will tell retrospec to use the default user template location and will
+copy over all the default templates that came with the gem.

 The default user location for the templates when using this variable is ~/.puppet_retrospec_templates